-Abstract.
-The steady state, nearly sinusoidal behavior of the components in a Free Piston Stirling Engine allows for visualization of the forces in the system using phasor diagrams.
-Based on Newton's second law, F=ma, any phasor diagrams modeling a given component in a system should close if all of the acting forces have been considered.
+The steady-state, nearly sinusoidal behavior of the components in a free-piston Stirling engine allows for visualization of the forces in the system using phasor diagrams.
+Based on Newton's second law, F = ma, any phasor diagrams modeling a given component in a system should close if all of the acting forces have been considered.
 Since the Advanced Stirling Radioisotope Generator (ASRG), currently being developed for future NASA deep space missions, is made up of such nearly sinusoidally oscillating components, its phasor diagrams would also be expected to close.
-A graphical user interface (GUI) has been written in MATLAB by taking user input data, passing it to Sage, a 1-D thermodynamic modeling program used to model the Stirling convertor, running Sage and then automatically plotting the phasor diagrams.
+A graphical user interface (GUI) has been written in MATLAB (MathWorks), which takes user input data, passes it to Sage (Gedeon Associates), a one-dimensional thermodynamic modeling program used to model the Stirling convertor, runs Sage, and then automatically plots the phasor diagrams.
 Using this software tool, the effect of varying different Sage inputs on the phasor diagrams was determined.
-The parameters varied were piston amplitude, hot end temperature, cold end temperature, operating frequency, and displacer spring constant.
-By using these phasor diagrams, better insight can be gained as to why the convertor operates the way that it does.
+The parameters varied were piston amplitude, hot-end temperature, cold-end temperature, operating frequency, and displacer spring constant.
+These phasor diagrams offer useful insight into convertor operation and performance.